-- Tingling and numbness of the fingers and a feeling of swelling in the hands are common. - These symptoms are due to swelling tissues around the wrist. - These sensations disappear after you deliver your baby. - You can relieve itching with moisturizers. - Use gentle soaps and avoid hot showers or baths, which can dry your skin.
+- Tingling and numbness of the fingers and a feeling of swelling in the hands are common. - These symptoms are due to swelling tissues around the wrist. - These sensations should disappear after you deliver your baby. - Relieve itching with moisturizers. - Use gentle soaps and avoid hot showers or baths, which can dry your skin.